-Jim Blackburn, the co-director of Rice University’s research center on severe storm prediction and disaster evacuation has said:
+Jim Blackburn, the co-director of Rice University’s research centre on severe storm prediction and disaster evacuation has said:

 “You would have seen widespread damage with Harvey no matter what, but I have no doubt it could have been substantially reduced,”